Piston Cup Winners: All the Champions from Cars

 Chick Hicks: One title… and a lot of shame

-And after?
+What's next?
 Cruz, Storm, and the Next-Gen era

 The mythical trophy

-Decorative Metal Cars Plaque - Piston Cup
+Decorative Metal Plate Cars - Piston Cup

-The Piston Cup metal decorative plaque: the Holy Grail of all Cars champions.
+The Piston Cup metal decorative plate: the Holy Grail for all Cars champions.

 Summary table